paffel2/echobot/README.md

 # Project structure

 * `app/Main.hs` - Preparing the bot settings and launch.
-* `Telegram` - contains all code used by telegram bot.
+* `src/Telegram` - contains all code used by telegram bot.
     * `Telegram/API.hs` - contains functions that implement Telegram API.
     * `Telegram/Bot.hs` - telegram bot launcher
     * `Telegram/BuildRequests.hs` - contains the functions for creating requests to the telegram server.